Back

 Surfacing barriers in washrooms across Toronto

-Secondary research revealed the different barriers to access they experienced when finding a washroom.
-It influenced our design goals, tackling three critical issues in washroom finding:
+revealed the different barriers to access people experienced when finding a washroom.
+It influenced our , tackling three critical issues in washroom finding:

 Personas